 In the historic home you learn more about how it was to live in Key West in the 1800s, and all furnishings reflect the extravagant life for the rich Geiger family.

-And the peaceful tropical garden, with its green trees and plants, is one of the best things to do in Key West.
+And the peaceful tropical garden, with its green trees and plants, complements the house so well and makes a visit one of the best things to do in Key West.
 It’s really a lush and quiet tropical oasis not far away from the contrasting buzziness of Duval Street.

 12. See Key West from the saddle of a bike

 Key West is a very walking friendly town, but a good alternative to exploring Key West by foot is to do so from a bicycle saddle.

 By bike you can very quickly and easily explore the best things to do in Key West.
 A bike makes it easy to explore not only the traditional Old Town of Key West, but also more hidden areas of the island.